Siegallab/epicQTL/README.md

-# ChromosomeFixation
+# epic-QTL Data and Analysis Scripts

-Data and analysis for preprint: doi:
+Here we have included the data and analysis for preprint: doi:

+All raw data is linked or included below, and analysis scripts are included in the two folders: `SequencingScripts` and `BSA_Analysis`.
+Supplemental figures and text can be found in PDF form in publication (linked above).

 ## Data Availability
 ### Analyzed files available here: